Dear Ms. Vicki,

 But I cannot understand how someone who has been in the military for 23 years and who wants to leave and to come to the States, can't get a vacation for two years.
 He had a bad divorce, and he has custody of his two children, ages 18 and 15.
 The children live with a caregiver, not with their mother.
 He has custody because the mother cheated on him.

 I love this man, but I cannot believe all the things he is telling me.
 Please, can you tell me if our brave soldiers get to have a vacation when they are in places like Afghanistan?
 I love him, but this does not look right to me.
-How can I know if he us telling me the truth?
+How can I know if he is telling me the truth?
 Is there a web page where I can check to see if is he really in the military?

 I have his name and his rank -- he is a captain.
 And I have pictures of him in the gala uniform in his home.
-We talk and dream of the day we will hug in the airport.
+We talk and dream of the day we will hug at the airport.

 Signed, Desperate Girlfriend